First World Nomad Games – History Sets Foot in Cholpon Ata

 Kok Boru – Turkey vs Uzbekistan

-We get to the hippodrome around 10 in the morning.
-From some unconfirmed sources, we understood that the Kok Boru tournament should begin.
-Kok Boru is the Kyrgyz version of Afghan Buzkashi.
 Two teams of 4 horses and 4 horsemen get into a struggle trying to conquer a dead goat (the ball) to throw it in a big concrete basket and score a point.

-The team is composed of a total of 10 players who can take over at any time during the match.
-Each player carries a whip, that is used to flog his horse, an opponent’s one, a fellow rider, or even himself.
-The goat is headless, with the paws cut short, it is disemboweled and filled with sand to make it the regular weight.
-Easy isn’t it?
+The team consists of 10 players who can take over at any time during the match.
+Each player carries a whip that is used to flog his horse, an opponent’s one, a fellow rider, or even himself.

-The game starts of course at one o’clock, with us there are Misha and Julius, with freshly arrived girlfriends from Germany, and even Claudia and Bettina (the cycling couple we met in Bishkek).
-Today, contending the goat and the glory, are Uzbeks and Turks, a rip-roaring victory for Turkey.
+The game starts, of course, at one o’clock, with us there are Misha and Julius, with freshly arrived girlfriends from Germany, and even Claudia and Bettina (the cycling couple we met in Bishkek).

-From the gallery we can’t see much, because the field is sandy and the horses raise a lot of it, enveloping the contenders in an impenetrable cloud.
+From the gallery, we can’t see much because the field is sandy and the horses raise a lot of it, enveloping the contenders in an impenetrable cloud.

 Up to the jailoo – the Nomad Games’ yurt camp